radzhome/django-awseb-tasks/README.md

 TODO
 -----
 - deploy add parameter to deploy existing version
-- logging (retrieve /var/log/* using fabric), ability to tail logs
+- logging (retrieve /var/log/* using fabric), ability to tail logs (see eb cli tool)
-- template creation
-- restart / update env
-- create new env / delete
-- create new app
+- template creation from config file / setup create new app / env based on options
-- eb init - re-create from eb cli and add
+- eb logs - re-create from eb cli and add
+- eb init to generate custom templates for settings / wsgi py files

 - cleanup memcached to be sep (Ask if memcached is required.
 These are the libs:
 -